 There is a correlation between the time of emulsification and the ability of formulations to self-emulsify without the need of heat or mechanical energy.
+It took less than sixty seconds for the three enhanced formulations (SEP5-SEP7) to emulsify, which demonstrates their ability to rapidly and fully disperse in diluted aqueous solutions with a minimum of agitation.
 Water penetration into the droplet surface's complex colloidal structure connected with the emulsification rate.
 The observed result can be attributed to a decrease in the amount of oil and an increase in the amount of co-surfactant, resulting in a decrease in viscosity in the system containing Tween 80.